UHP releases dashcam footage of troopers pulling woman from burning car; suspect charged

-CEDAR CITY — A Missouri man has been arrested after taking police on a pursuit Tuesday night that ended with the suspect car rolling multiple times and catching fire with a passenger trapped inside.
+CEDAR CITY — A Missouri man has been arrested after taking police on a pursuit Tuesday night that ended with the suspect’s car rolling multiple times and catching fire with a passenger trapped inside.
 The passenger’s heroic rescue by Utah Highway Patrol troopers was captured on dashcam video.

 The driver, Richard Scott Davis, of Independence, Missouri, was booked into Washington County’s Purgatory Correctional Facility early Wednesday morning.